May 15, 2017

 * provide exceptionally engaging content.

 * not provide access to other non-educational games on their site.

-* be seen by me during the last six months of 2016.
+* be seen by me during the first six months of 2017.
 So they might have been around prior to this time, but I’m still counting them in this year’s list.

 You might also be interested in: